 It all came down to one ballot, a tie, and two names in a bowl.

-Shelly Simonds might not have been the name drawn that day, but she was the one who inspired thousands not give up on a more progressive Virginia.
+Shelly Simonds’ name wasn’t drawn that day, but she was the one who inspired thousands not to give up on a more progressive Virginia.
 Because after the election, voters in the district and beyond showed their support.
-And Shelly kept on fighting.
+Shelly kept on fighting and in 2019 she won!

 “Every vote counts.”